 To make a claim for benefits under this Plan, follow these instructions:

 Filing of Claims.
-To be reimbursed for all benefits, obtain a claim form from the Plan administrative office or submit a claim form provided by your dentist.
+To be reimbursed for all benefits, obtain a claim form from the Plan administrative office.

 All claims submitted must be accompanied by any bills, proof, or information reasonably required to process the claim submitted.